Disappearance of Logan Schiendelman

-Logan Drew Schiendelman /loʊgɪn ʃɪndʌlmɪn/ (born June 27, 1996—disappeared May 19, 2016) is an American man who disappeared under mysterious circumstances in Thurston County, Washington in May 2016.
-The son of a mixed-race mother and a Saudi Arabian father, Schiendelman was raised primarily by his grandmother in Tumwater, Washington, where he was a star athlete at Tumwater High School.
-After attending Washington State University for one year, he decided to drop out of college and return to Tumwater, where he worked several jobs and moved in with his grandmother and half-sister.
-Schiendelman was last seen by his grandmother on the morning of May 19, 2016, when the two talked in their kitchen before leaving for their respective jobs.
+On May 19, 2016, Logan Drew Schiendelman, a 19‑year‑old man, disappeared under mysterious circumstances in Thurston County, Washington.
+The son of a mixed‑race mother and a Saudi Arabian father, Schiendelman was raised primarily by his grandmother in Tumwater, where he was a standout athlete at Tumwater High School.
+After attending Washington State University for one year, he dropped out and returned to Tumwater, working several jobs while living with his grandmother and half‑sister.
+He was last seen by his grandmother on the morning of May 19, when the two spoke in their kitchen before leaving for work.

-On May 20, 2016, Schiendelman's Chrysler Sebring was discovered abandoned along the southbound lane of Interstate 5 in Rochester, (Note: Several database entries for Schiendelman (such as at the National Missing and Unidentified Persons System) list the location he went missing from as Tumwater, where he resided.
+On May 20, his Chrysler Sebring was found abandoned along the southbound lanes of Interstate 5 in Rochester, (Note: Several database entries for Schiendelman (such as at the National Missing and Unidentified Persons System) list the location he went missing from as Tumwater, where he resided.
 However, the Disappeared episode on Schiendelman's disappearance as well as contemporaneous news reports place the last sightings of him near his car along Interstate 5 at milepost 92; this milepost is located within the zip code of Rochester, per Google Maps.
-This is also where his vehicle was abandoned.) approximately 20 mi south of his residence in Tumwater, with his wallet, driver's license, and cell phone still inside.
-Around 2:00 p.m. a witness placed a 9-1-1 call after witnessing Schiendelman's vehicle swerving across three lanes of the interstate; after the vehicle crashed into the center median, the witness stated he saw a man, 6 ft tall and white, exit the vehicle from the passenger side and run into the woods along the interstate.
-A search was done with cadaver and tracking dogs in those woods for six hours but to no avail.
-Neither Schiendelman nor any trace of him was found.
-Some time later, after news of his disappearance began circulating, a witness called in to report seeing Schiendelman on the day his vehicle was found on the highway, though her claim differs from the only other eyewitness who reported seeing him that day.
-She reported seeing a man resembling Schiendelman standing outside the parked car on Interstate 5 earlier that morning, accompanied by two white men.
-A sketch was made of one of the unknown men but the identity still remains a mystery.
+This is also where his vehicle was abandoned.) approximately 20 miles south of Tumwater, with his wallet, driver's license, and cell phone still inside.
+Around 2:00 p.m., a witness reported seeing the vehicle swerving across multiple lanes before crashing into the median; the witness stated that a tall white man exited the passenger side and ran into the nearby woods.
+A six‑hour search with tracking and cadaver dogs found no trace of Schiendelman.
+Another witness later reported seeing a man resembling him standing beside the parked car earlier that morning, accompanied by two white men.
+A sketch was produced of one of the unidentified men, but his identity remains unknown.

-As of 2025, Schiendelman's whereabouts remain unknown.
-His disappearance was profiled in 2018 on the Investigation Discovery series Disappeared, and in 2023 on Dateline NBCs podcast Missing in America.
+As of 2026, Schiendelman's whereabouts remain unknown.
+His disappearance was profiled in 2018 on the Investigation Discovery series Disappeared and in 2023 on Dateline NBC's podcast Missing in America.